rehierl/node-tree-outliner/about-basics.md

 A section is closed, if no more associations are allowed.

-* A section is fully qualified/defined once it is closed.
+* A closed section is fully qualified/defined.

 ### associated resources